 The Keystone State Chapter Annual Awards Program focuses on the achievements of our ASPA chapter members and public administration students.

-Each year, recipients may be selected for one or more of the six award categories.
+Each year, the chapter requests submission of nominations for five regular award categories.
+Any chapter member may submit a Chapter Award Nomination Form.
 Multiple recipients may be selected for each award category.
 The option for multiple recipients provides the opportunity for the chapter to highlight the good work of members and students from the variety of organizations and locations served by our statewide ASPA chapter.
-The Innovative Public Service Partnership Award was created in 2020 to celebrate the community engagement work underway by ASPA members at Pennsylvania universities, government, nonprofit, and health administration organizations.
-Any chapter member may submit a Chapter Award Nomination Form.
-Keystone State Chapter awards categories and criteria were adopted by vote of members at a 2/20/2020 business meeting and were confirmed at a 12/10/2020 business meeting.

 KEYSTONE STATE CHAPTER AWARD CATEGORIES